A family of measures on symmetric groups and the field with one element: Introduction

-The object of this paper is to study in detail this measure at $z= 1$, which is the remaining integer value where the $z$-splitting measure is well-defined, as we observe in Lemma \ref{le24b} (the formulas diverge at $z=0$).
+This paper studies these measures at the parameter value $z= 1$, which is the sole remaining integer value where the $z$-splitting measure is well-defined, cf. Lemma \ref{le24b}.
+(The formulas diverge at $z=0$.)
 We call $\nu_{n, 1}^{\ast}$ the {\em $1$-splitting measure}.
-We show that the $1$-splitting measure is a signed measure for $n \ge 3$; the failure of nonnegativity to hold at the value $z=1$ is a distinctive special feature of this value.
+The $1$-splitting measure turns out to be a signed measure for $n \ge 3$; the occurrence of group elements having negative measure is a distinctive special feature of the value $z=1$ among nonzero integer values of $z$.

-This paper studies these measures phenomenologically and shows they have an internal structure which can be interpreted in terms of the representation theory of $S_n$.
-At the same time this internal structure respects the multiplicative structure of integers.
+We show that the $1$-splitting measures for varying $n$ possess an internal structure which respects the multiplicative structure of integers.
+We also show that these signed measures for fixed $n$ have an interpretation in terms of the representation theory of $S_n$.
+This interpretation, which is not apparent at values $z=q=p^f >1$, is a main observation of this paper.

+We study additionally the measures at $z=-1$, which are nonnegative measures having a very simple form, and observe that they also have a representation theory interpretation.